The YMCA Solar Greenhouse

 The YMCA at Virginia Tech Community Gardens

 The YMCA at Virginia Tech has managed a community-gardens area on property of the Town of Blacksburg for several years.
-A new 8-acres area at the end of Maywood Street (215 Maywood Street) off of North Main Street in Blacksburg is being developed into a larger YMCA-at-Virginia-Tech Community Gardens.
-It will be called the Hale-YMCA Community Gardens.
+A 15-acres area at the end of Maywood Street (215 Maywood Street) off of North Main Street in Blacksburg is being developed into a larger YMCA-at-Virginia-Tech Community Gardens.
+It is called the Hale-YMCA Community Gardens.
+It has been beautifully designed by Anderson and Associates:

 The YMCA at Virginia Tech Solar Greenhouse

-An 18'x32' SGH utilizing the Subterranean Heating and Cooling System (SHCS) is being built as part of the Hale-YMCA Community Gardens.
-As far as is known, this will be the first SGH using the SHCS in the United States east of the Mississippi.
-Plans are to have the SGH built in time that planting can be done for the winter of 2008-9.
+An 18'x32' SGH utilizing the Subterranean Heating and Cooling System (SHCS) has ben built as part of the Hale-YMCA Community Gardens.
+As far as is known, this will be the first large SGH using the SHCS in the United States east of the Mississippi.
 It is called the YMCA Solar Greenhouse (YMCA SGH or YSGH).

 A model of the YMCA SGH, made by Dave Nickerson, is in a display case inside the front door of the YMCA Center at 1000 North Main Street in Blacksburg VA.